MrInc0gnito/famidash-online/README.md

 2. Open up your file manager and get the game ready but don't open it
 3. Click here: https://afska.github.io/nestation/
 4. Drag the file into the website above!

+# Keys
+ENTER - Does most things like jumping
+DELETE - Does some things